The Reality of Green Transition: The Resource Curse and Critical Minerals

 What makes them critical

 The dynamics of the twenty-first century, both wartime and environmentally challenging, have shed light on the necessity of green transition.
 Exposing the insufficient diversification of energy networks, the wars in the Middle East and Ukraine contributed to the growing efforts for multi-layered energy diversification.
 As a means of achieving a sustainable transition, the private and public sectors have rightfully been linking certain minerals with a green future and marking them as critical to their success.
 [3] [4] Even though there is not one unified definition and a mineral’s criticality is context-specific, most countries find it in the mineral’s importance to the national economy.
 Additionally, the U.S. Department of Defense, the U.S. Department of Energy, and the European Commission classify certain minerals as critical due to their essential role in national defense and security, as well as the significant risks posed by potential disruptions in their supply.
 With the shift in global energy consumption, interest in green politics, and the following energy mix modifications, the lists of critical minerals change with time, and so does their policy.
-Although there is an extensive list of the total of 50 minerals, the United States highlights eighteen of them as critical for energy, or “the electric eighteen”1, as their critical use may be found in the renewable energy sector.
+Although there is an extensive list of the total of 50 minerals, the United States highlights eighteen of them as critical for energy, or “the electric eighteen”, [I] as their critical use may be found in the renewable energy sector.
 The European Union alike has composed a total of five lists of critical raw minerals, the first being published in 2011 and the last in 2023.
-[5] [6] [7] The latest list includes thirty-four raw minerals.2 Although Africa accounts for around 30% of the global critical minerals, the African Union has not yet developed a comprehensive critical minerals-oriented strategy.
+[5] [6] [7] The latest list includes thirty-four raw minerals.
+[II] Although Africa accounts for around 30% of the global critical minerals, the African Union has not yet developed a comprehensive critical minerals-oriented strategy.
 [8]

-Although the lists are extensive, only four minerals are deemed critical to reaching net zero emissions – cobalt, copper, lithium and nickel.
+While the lists are extensive, only four minerals are deemed critical to reaching net zero emissions – cobalt, copper, lithium and nickel.
 [9] As lithium is widely used as a fundamental component of lithium-ion batteries powering electric vehicles (EV) and battery energy storage systems, it is recognized as the most important of the energy transition minerals.
-According to the International Energy Agency (IEA), the top three global mined lithium producers are Australia (33%), China (23%), and Chile (12%).
+[III] According to the International Energy Agency (IEA), the top three global mined lithium producers are Australia (33%), China (23%), and Chile (12%).
 [10] In contrast, the top three global refined lithium producers are China (57%), Chile (15%), and Argentina (13%).
 [11] The dominance of lithium processing capabilities underscores China’s interest in control over the supply chain, as demonstrated by various strategic investments.
 With the global largest producers masquerading as going green, it hardly comes as a surprise that China, the largest CO2 emitter, invests in sustainable energy.
 The actors change, but the motives do not.
 Chinese green investments are not powered by environmental ethics; their sole motivation lies in the security of their future role at the international table and cash flows, a future that is greener and definitely not juster.

 Top global mined lithium producers vs. top global refined lithium producers.
 Author: Marína Kováčová